PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: FINDINGS

 \subsubsection{Parents Accept PACEE in Collaborative Guidance, but with Concerns}

-Parents shared their perspectives on integrating PACEE into the emotional guidance process during the interviews.
-Participants consistently viewed themselves as the primary agents in their children's education.
-Nine obviously reported making the most significant contribution during the experimental sessions, whereas only P10 regarded the PACEE as having had a larger impact.
-Furthermore, P5, P8, and P13 explained that their primary role was to evaluate and select which of the PACEE recommendations to implement, while P6, P9, P10, and P13 credited the system with providing the specialized professional expertise necessary to complete the tasks.

-In addition, parents expressed a positive attitude toward incorporating PACEE into parent–child conversations.
-All participants accepted PACEE involvement, though their preferred levels and modes of engagement varied.
-Some parents demonstrated a high degree of acceptance (P5: ``\textit{My kid really like it(to receive emotional coaching from PACEE).
-I think I am very receptive.}''), whereas others felt that PACEE was not strictly necessary, especially in familiar emotional scenarios (P16: ``\textit{We often discuss this topic so my child no longer need emotional guidance in this situation.}'').
-Parents recognized the system's capacity to deliver valuable, professional, and targeted recommendations.
-For example, P8 highlighted that such suggestions made parent–child communication more effective, ``\textit{He felt I understood him better, so he answered every question loudly and confidently.}''

-When discussing future interactions with PACEE, participants articulated clear expectations about PACEE's role in parent–child conversations, though they differed markedly on its ideal interlocutor.
-Some parents (P2, P16) envisioned AI forging a peer-like relationship with their child, simultaneously acting as an educator.
-Others (P8) preferred that PACEE interact only with the parent, acting as a co-educator, and avoid direct communication with the child.
-A third group of participants (P10, P13, and P15) believed that AI should adopt a neutral stance as an observer, providing limited, objective, data-driven suggestions to parents and offering age-appropriate guidance to children, rather than engaging directly with either parent or child.
-For instance, P10 argued that ``\textit{It can serve as a mediator (in parent–child emotional education).}'' P13 and P15 prefer PACEE to offer suggestions from a third-party perspective for both parents and children.
+Parents generally accepted PACEE as a collaborative assistant in parent–child emotional guidance, while emphasizing that parents should remain the primary decision-makers.
+Most participants reported that they contributed more to the guidance process, with PACEE mainly providing professional suggestions that parents could selectively adopt.

+All parents welcomed PACEE's involvement, though preferred interaction modes varied.
+Some envisioned PACEE interacting directly with children as a peer-like educator, while others preferred it to support parents only or act as a neutral mediator.

-Crucially, parents asserted firm boundaries around AI intervention.
-Some parents rejected features that impose targets on children (P4: ``\textit{For example, setting goals for children...
-I think it is up to parents to do it.}''), and they were adamant that PACEE should not encroach on sensitive family matters (P1: ``\textit{Don't press further... for example, on topics that parents find taboo and children find sensitive.} ''), or strictly require compliance with its advice (P11: ``\textit{If it(PACEE) tells me I have to do something, I definitely won't accept it.}'').
-Moreover, participants cautioned that AI should not replace emotional intimacy and empathetic support intrinsic to parent-child bonding and the cultivation of self-confidence, such as ``\textit{(I hope she can) build her confidence by communicating with others.}''(P2), ``\textit{I prefer she get emotional companionship from people...}''(P5).
+However, parents emphasized clear boundaries for AI involvement.
+Some rejected features that impose goals on children (P4: ``\textit{Setting goals for children...
+I think it is up to parents to do it.}''), or intervene in sensitive family matters (P1: ``\textit{Don't press further... for example, on topics that parents find taboo and children find sensitive.}'').
+Parents also stressed that PACEE should not replace emotional intimacy in parent–child relationships.